GehriJan/template-method-demo/doc/main.typ

 = The #acrf("TMDP")

-With the #acrf("TMDP"), the algorithm is divided into several abstract steps, which are called in sequence in the _Template Method_.
+With the #acrf("TMDP"), the algorithm is divided into several abstract steps, which are called in sequence in the _template method_.
 This method implements the solution to the problem on a high level, allowing the different, specific step implementations to deal with the differing contexts.
-The steps as well as the Template Method are aggregated in an abstract class.
+The steps as well as the template method are aggregated in an abstract class.

-When the Template Method is to be applied to a new context, a sub-class of the abstract class is created.
+When the template method is to be applied to a new context, a sub-class of the abstract class is created.
-Then, at minimum all required functions declared in the abstract class have to be implemented, before the Template Method can be performed for the new class.
+Then, at minimum all required functions declared in the abstract class have to be implemented, before the template method can be performed for the new class.

 == Different types of abstract steps

-In general, there are three types of abstract steps in the Template Method:
+One differentiates between different types of methods in the template method.
+The number of different types of methods and the naming varies (@wikipedia and @McDonough2017 count 2, @refactoring_guru and @cooper2000java 3), but the underlying concepts of _abstraction_ and _default implementation_.
+We count three types of abstract steps in the template method [@refactoring_guru]:

 1. *Required abstract steps*\
   These steps are defined as abstract methods in the abstract class.
-Therefore, they have to be implemented by every concrete class, otherwise the Template Method cannot be performed.
+Therefore, they have to be implemented by every concrete class, otherwise the template method cannot be performed.
 2. *Optional abstract steps*\
   For these steps, a default implementation exists in the abstract class.
 Therefore, they do not have to be implemented by the concrete class but can be if the context requires so.
   This can be useful when steps are _exactly_ the same for multiple contexts.
 3. *Hook methods*\
   For these steps, no implementation is given in the abstract class, but they are not abstract classes either.
-Instead, they can be implemented in concrete classes for them to _hook into_ the Template Method.
+Instead, they can be implemented in concrete classes for them to _hook into_ the template method.
 One example would be the allowance of logging in between of different steps of the Template Method.

 == Class diagram